Skip to main content

 PredicatePattern Semantics

-LIKEAlways uses PCRE syntax, regardless of the configured topic matching policy.
+LIKEAlways uses PCRE syntax, regardless of TopicMatchingPolicy or topic_matching_policy.

 Use LIKE when you need full regular expression matching on string values.
-Use TOPIC_MATCH when the string you are matching should be interpreted as a topic or subject according to the AMPS topic matching policy.
+Use TOPIC_MATCH when the string you are matching should be interpreted as a topic or subject according to the AMPS topic matching policy in scope.

 Policy-Specific Behavior

-The behavior of TOPIC_MATCH depends on the instance TopicMatchingPolicy.
+The behavior of TOPIC_MATCH depends on the resolved policy.

 PolicyBehavior